darrylmorley/node-docker-compose/README.md

 # Node, Redis, DB, Docker Starter

-Just a simple docker-compose.yml to start Node Docker projects with a redis and db instance.
+Just a simple docker-compose.yml to start Node Docker projects with a Redis and DB instance.